SuperOfficeDocs/superoffice-docs/docs/privacy/soft-delete.md

 GDPR provides us with the necessary motivation to do something about this.
 Two complementary functions are coming in 8.3: the **soft delete** and the **deep delete**.
 Both are important, and together they give us a much more consistent, user-friendly, and GDPR-compliant story.

 **Soft delete** means that instead of deleting a record physically from the database, we just mark it as deleted.
-We do that by setting a new field, **deletedDate**, to the moment of deletion (in UTC time).
+We do that by setting a new field, **deletedDate**, to the moment of deletion (in UTC).
 Rows that have NULL or our beginning-of-time value (which for reasons I won’t go into is 1.1.1760) are considered active; rows that have a different date are considered deleted.

 The considering is done by very low-level code in NetServer and in the Windows codebase, which catches every query going into the database.
 Whenever application code searches for a record in the person table, this code will appendAND (deletedDate IS NULL OR deletedDate = 1.1.1760)to the query (for each table that has soft-delete).
 As a result, such rows disappear from the results and are never given back to the application – which in practice is the same as deleting them.